Overview

 In addition to enabling GPU metrics collection in the system-wide monitoring case, sites may also wish to collect host-side metrics (CPU load, memory usage, etc).
 Other open-source Prometheus collectors exist for this purpose and we recommend enabling the node-exporter in combination with Omnistat.

-Conversely, in the user-mode case, Omnistat data collector(s) and a companion prometheus server are deployed temporarily on hosts assigned to a user’s SLURM job.
+Conversely, in the user-mode case, Omnistat data collector(s) and a companion VictoriaMetrics server are deployed temporarily on hosts assigned to a user’s job.
 At the end of the job, Omnistat utilities can query cached telemetry data to summarize GPU utilization details or it can be visualized offline after the job completes.
 An example command-line summary from this user-mode approach is highlighted as follows:

 ----------------------------------------